Mosichjm/WorkFlowAutomation/README.md

 ## 📋 Overview

-Workflow Automation is a lightweight, flexible security scanning orchestrator that automates the execution of multiple reconnaissance and vulnerability assessment tools in a coordinated pipeline.
+Workflow Automation is a lightweight, flexible security scanning orchestrator that automates the execution of unlimited reconnaissance and vulnerability assessment tools in a coordinated pipeline.
 Designed for bug bounty hunters, penetration testers, and security researchers who need to run multiple tools sequentially without manual intervention.

 ## 🎯 Purpose